Babylon Zoo: History

-Frontman Jas Mann had formerly been in an indie music band, called The Sandkings.
-In 1993, a three-track demo earned him a contract from Phonogram Records for his next project, Babylon Zoo, but ended up being signed to Warners' WEA record label where the band recorded the album The Boy with the X-Ray Eyes.
-However around this time Clive Black, the Managing Director of Warners, was poached by rival record company EMI and so took Babylon Zoo over to EMI.
+Frontman Jas Mann had formerly been in indie music band The Sandkings.
+In 1993, a three-track demo earned him a contract from Phonogram Records for his next project, Babylon Zoo, but ended up being signed to Warner's WEA record label, where the band recorded the album The Boy with the X-Ray Eyes.
+However, around this time Clive Black, managing director of Warner, was poached by rival record company EMI and so took Babylon Zoo over to EMI.

-The band's first single was the song "Spaceman" which had been recorded and pressed by Warners as a CD single, before being scrapped when Black left the company.
-However, a promo version was played on a Manchester radio station, where an advertising agency creative heard it and decided it would be perfect for a Levi's jeans TV advert they were developing.
-Levi's used part of "Spaceman" for their UK TV ad and so the hook of the song became popular.
-Even though the rest of the song turned into slower grunge-glam track, it still became the fastest-selling debut single in British history.
+The band's first single was "Spaceman", which had been recorded and pressed by Warner as a CD single, before being scrapped when Black left the company.
+However, a promo version was played on a Manchester radio station.
+An advertising-agency creative heard it and decided it would be perfect for a Levi's jeans TV advert they were developing.
+Levi's used part of "Spaceman" for their UK TV ad and the hook of the song became popular.
+Even though the rest of the song turned into a slower grunge-glam style, it still became the fastest-selling debut single in British history.
 The single sold 383,000 copies in the first week of release, spending 5 weeks at number 1.

-Critic Steven Wells wrote that the "Spaceman" single (resembling the Levi's advert version for only "about ten seconds") angered many consumers.
-He reported that Mann drew further ire through self-aggrandising interviews, and noted his ridicule in the media, including from the NME and in a 1997 episode of comedy TV series Brass Eye.
+Critic Steven Wells wrote the "Spaceman" single (resembling the Levi's advert version for only "about ten seconds") angered many consumers.
+He reported Mann drew further ire through self-aggrandising interviews, and noted his ridicule in the media, including by NME and in a 1997 episode of comedy TV series Brass Eye.

-Tim Moore wrote that "only failure and embarrassment" followed for Babylon Zoo.
+Tim Moore wrote "only failure and embarrassment" followed for Babylon Zoo.
 An album entitled The Boy with the X-Ray Eyes was produced at Mann's New Atlantis Productions music and video centre.
 It peaked at number 6 on the UK Albums Chart on 17 February, but quickly dropped out of the Top 40, lasting only a further two weeks on the chart.
 Subsequent singles charted progressively lower, failing to match the success of "Spaceman".
 The band's reputation was further damaged by a series of scathing live reviews.

 In 1999, a follow-up album was released, King Kong Groover.
 The album received negative reviews and sold fewer than 10,000 units, failing to chart in the UK.
-The singles from the album were "All The Money's Gone", which was released in the UK and Europe and peaked at number 46 on the UK Singles Chart.
+The first single from the album was "All The Money's Gone", released in the UK and Europe and peaking at number 46 on the UK Singles Chart.
 The second single, a cover of Mott the Hoople's "Honaloochie Boogie", was only released as a promotional single in France.
 The group disbanded shortly after and Mann moved to India where he spent time working for an aid agency.

-In 2005, Jas Mann announced he would be issuing a new Babylon Zoo album, called Cold Clockwork Doll, though no official release date was ever announced and no further updates followed.
+In 2005, Jas Mann announced he would be issuing a new Babylon Zoo album, called Cold Clockwork Doll, but no official release date was ever announced and no further updates followed.